MatWich/BrickBreaker/README.md

 - [x] information about clearing the level
 - [x] restarting
 - [x] Lives and actually losing game
+- [x] Blocks blow up when collide with ball
+- [x] level information added when proceed to play another one

  # Hidden rules
  If you clear the level you will gain additional LP